Courses and Curriculum

 An exploration of integrating culture and science to support the deeper understanding and more effective cultivation of human flourishing.

 The capstone project is a distinguishing feature of the Master of Applied Positive Psychology program, blending academic and professional experiences and serving as the culmination of your work in the program.
 Through the capstone project, you will explore, in depth, the theories and practical applications you’ve learned in the program, to advance the field of positive psychology itself.
-Previous capstone projects have included empirical studies, literature reviews, book prospectuses, workshops and other endeavors.
+If you are interested in exploring more capstones, you can browse project abstracts, or download full projects.